kendalled/ult-yuzu/content/en/controllers.md

   Plug in your controller (and adapter / software if needed) before starting Yuzu or Parsec.
 This ensures everything works correctly.
 </alert>

-## Third Party Adapter & GameCube Controller

-Check the [Yuzu documentation](https://yuzu-emu.org/wiki/faq/#how-do-i-use-my-gamecube-controller-adapter) for more information about installing and using GameCube controllers with Yuzu.
-MayFlash and 8BitDo adapters are the easiest to configure.
-If you are using a Mayflash or 8BitDo adapter, simply switch it to PC mode and it will work natively.
-If your third party adapter does not have a PC mode, I am unsure and the steps below may work but are not guaranteed.

 ## Official Nintendo Adapter & GameCube Controller

 If you intend on playing via Parsec (online), you need a program to convert your GameCube controller inputs to Xbox 360 inputs.
 I recommend [Delfinovin](https://github.com/Struggleton/Delfinovin/releases/download/v0.02/Delfinovin.zip), but there are many options.
 Delfinovin is made by one guy, is proven to be safe, and works every time.